Truly innovative thinking means Butters Bridge is no ordinary bridge

 The sewer, located snugly within the 5.25m wide bridge deck, connects to a major outfall sewer in the north that already services around 60% of Canberra.
 The new sewer will service upwards of 7,500 dwellings, including the future Molonglo Valley town centre.
 The bridge will also connect to Canberra’s extensive cycle network and form part of an envisaged recreation hub for the surrounding communities.

-Importantly, the accepted design defers the need to construct a permanent road bridge over the river until the new suburbs are completed, resulting in a saving in excess of $10million for the ACT Government.
+The bridge design defers the need to construct a permanent road bridge over the river until the new suburbs are completed, resulting in a saving in excess of $10million for the ACT Government.
 The future road bridge, which will be constructed at another location nearby, will be constructed much lower and of significantly reduced length as it now does not need to accommodate the sewer.

 Our team subsequently prepared the development application, detail design and tender documentation, and administrated the construction contract.